rzzldzzldesign/100-days-of-code/log.md

 ## Day 011: April 29—2020

-**💅PROGRESS:** Continued with Kevins course with some media queriy things.
+**💅PROGRESS:** Continued with Kevins course with some media query things.
 Then onto more #GRIDDYUP with [Wes Boss' CSS GRID COURSE](https://cssgrid.io/), did a lot today and took extensive notes on CSS Grid Fundamentals.

 **🤔LEARNINGS:** CSS GRID IS AWESOME!
 Best thing out mate.
 Made a simple fully responsive grid layout using `grid-template-columns: repeat(auto-fit, minmax(300px, 1fr))` It's so cool!